sqsunexeter/jansel.github.io/hobbies.md

 taught me dishes from their home countries.
 Recently I have been learning Thai dishes.
 I am always up to learn how to to cook a exotic new dish.

-## Powerlifting
+## Fitness

 <img src="/images/climb.jpg" class="floatpic">
-In my free time I do powerlifting to stay healthy.
-While it has been many years since I competed, I still frequently train.
+Fitness has become an obsession with me in my free time, ensuring my healthy life.

 ## Past Hobbies

-I previously enjoyed skiing, sailing, horseback riding, climbing, hiking, and developing/playing computer games.
+I previously enjoyed climbing, hiking, and developing/playing computer games.
 However, I have not had time to do any of these things recently.